Shriya Pilgaonkar

-Shriya Pilgaonkar is an Indian actress, director, producer, writer and stage performer.
-She is the daughter of actors Sachin and Supriya Pilgaonkar.
+Shriya Pilgaonkar (born 25 April 1989) is an Indian actress who primarily works in Hindi films and web series.
+Born to actors Sachin Pilgaonkar and Supriya Pilgaonkar, she made her acting debut with the Marathi film Ekulti Ek (2013), for which she earned the Maharashtra State Film Award for Best Debut.

+Following her Hindi film debut with Fan (2016), Pilgaonkar went onto establish herself with successful web series such as Mirzapur (2018), Guilty Minds (2022), The Broken News (2022) and Taaza Khabar (2023).
+For Guilty Minds and the film Ishq-e-Nadaan (2023), she received nominations at the Filmfare OTT Awards.
+She has also acted in and directed various plays.

 Early life

-Shriya is the only child of famed Marathi actors Sachin and Supriya Pilgaonkar.
+Pilgaonkar was born on 25 April 1989 in Mumbai and is the only child of famed actors Sachin Pilgaonkar and Supriya Pilgaonkar.
 As a child, Pilgaonkar trained to become a professional swimmer and won several medals while in school.
 Believing that she might become a translator or a linguist when she grew up, Pilgaonkar also took classes in Japanese when she was a child.
 Later deciding to take a different route, Pilgaonkar completed her bachelor's degree in Sociology at St. Xavier's College in Mumbai.
 Pilgaonkar also learned Kathak as a child.

 Career

-Acting
+Early work (2012–2017)

 At the age of five, Pilgaonkar first appeared on television in the Hindi serial Tu Tu Main Main, playing a boy named Bittu.
 Pilgaonkar made her stage debut in 2012 with her performance in Karan Shetty's 10-minute short play Freedom Of Love.
 The play was a part of the NCPA's Short and Sweet Festival.
 In the play, she acted, sang, and danced.

-After her performance in Freedom of Love, Pilgaonkar made her big screen debut with the 2013 Marathi film Ekulti Ek.
-In the film, she plays the role of Swara, the daughter of Arun Deshpande (Sachin Pilgaonakar) and Nandini (Supriya Pilgaonkar).
+Pilgaonkar made her big screen debut with the 2013 Marathi film Ekulti Ek.
+In the film, she plays the role of Swara.
 She was offered the role of Swara by her father (Sachin Pilgaonkar) who wrote, directed, and produced the film.
 Pilgaonkar said, "He has been credited for launching many a talent, including my mother.
 When he offered me the film, I didn't want a favour.
 But he corrected me, saying, 'I am not stupid to invest resources without reason'."
-She also added, "Experience-wise I am a beginner but I think it's a wonderful time to be in the industry.
-There is so much happening, so much changing.
-I feel proud that I am doing my first film with my father."
-This movie debut led her to win six awards.
-Among them was the Maharashtra State Government Award for Best Debut Actress, which she received at the 51st Maharashtra State Film Awards.
-The film received average to positive reviews from critics.
-A critic of The Times of India gave the film 3/5 stars, stating "It's the perfect launch for his (Sachin Pilgaonkar) daughter Shriya into films and she does not disappoint."
+This movie led her to win many awards, including Maharashtra State Film Award for Best Debut Actress.
+A critic of The Times of India stated, "It's the perfect launch for his (Sachin Pilgaonkar) daughter Shriya into films and she does not disappoint."